slatedocs/slate/source/includes/accesstype/_release_notes.md

 This section contains important Accestype release notes.
 For any queries, please write to us as support@quintype.com.

+## 10 Jul 2018 Release Notes - Accesstype

+### Enhancements and bug fixes:
+1. Updated the Subscriptions Report to include Plan names of the group, Subscription Created Date and Subscription Start Date.
+2. Security and user concurrency upgrades.

 ## 28 Jun 2018 Release Notes - Accesstype

 ### Enhancements and bug fixes: